 Quantum Hamlet

-Thomas Newton & James Soderholm
+Thomas Newton & Dr. Soderholm

 JS: It occurs to me that Hamlet’s real question is not so much ‘To be or not to be’ as ‘To be and not to be’.
 The difficulty for him is not whether ‘to act’ (and kill Claudius) or ‘not to act’ (and remain passive, if not cowardly), but rather the frustrating co-existence of these two states—or possibilities—in his mind.
 Hamlet never really thinks of killing himself but he does think about killing himself.
 Nietzsche’s aphorism comes to mind: ‘The thought of suicide gets one through many nights’.
 Hamlet persistently debates with himself about killing his uncle but does not get around to until Act 5, and then it is an impulsive not a deliberative murder.